tengkuhafidz/gatsby-starter-personal-site-gsheets/README.md

 # Gatsby-Starter-Personal-Site-GDocs

-This is a Gatsby starter for personal site that is uses Google Sheets and Google Docs as CMS
+This is a Gatsby starter for personal site that is uses Google Sheets as CMS

 I have also configured fundamentals setup and configurations, such as: